 The rise of George, the impenetrability of Hibbert and the steadiness of Stephenson will all be critical for the Pacers to advance further this year than they did last season.
 But Frank Vogel built this team on defense — not story lines — and it is this more than any of the other early-season chatter and excitement that will provide the season-long foundation for success.

-Topics: Advanced Stat Talk
+Tags: Advanced Stat Talk